greek windmills

 • It is easy to strike a deal with locals if you are planning to stay more than one night.
 They will often drop prices if you're willing to stay two or more nights in their room/garage/garden shed - presumably because this means they do not have make the journey back down to the harbour the following day and endure the process of finding another guest.

 • Try to spread your hops amongst famous, but also the lesser-known, islands - particularly if you want to avoid crowded beaches and high prices.
 Places like Mykonos and Santorini are two of the busiest and, if you want a quieter time of it, best avoided.
-It's nice to head off the beaten tourist trail when it comes to island hopping in Greece as it's probably your best chance of tasting Greece at its most authentic.
+It's nice to head off the beaten tourist trail when it comes to island hopping in Greece as it's probably your best chance of experiencing Greece at its most authentic.

 • Take a pack of cards if you're going to be using the ferries.
-They are notoriously unreliable and cards are a simple tech-free way to help while away the time without draining your mobile's battery.
+They are notoriously unreliable and cards are a simple tech-free way to help while away the time without draining your phone battery.

 you may also like